asleeponduty/mqtt2osc/README.md

 In this example, a discord bot listening for a role ping will publish a message to an accessible MQTT server.
 The client subscribes to this topic, and publishes a boolean 'ping' avatar parameter to a running VRChat client on reception.

+## Configuration:

+Make sure you take a look at both `conf/CLIENT_SECRETS.py` and  `conf/SECRETS.py`

+- `CLIENT_SECRETS.py`: Used for `client.py`:
+  - `MQTT_CONFIG`:
+    - `address`: The ip or url of the public MQTT server.
+    - `username` and `password`: If your server requrires these, fill them in.
+Otherwise, delete them.
+  - `CONFIG`:
+    - `publish_topics`: a dictionary mapping MQTT topics to OSC topics.
+      -  The default `client.py` handler emits `True` to the mapped OSC topic on MQTT message.
+    - `listen_topics`: a dictionary mapping OSC topics to MQTT topics.
+      - The default `client.py` handler emits a MQTT message if the OSC topic's value was `True`.
+It then sets the OSC topic to `False`.

-## Client:
+## Client Bridge:

-`client_subscriber.py`: The MQTT to OSC bridge.
+`client.py`: The MQTT to OSC bridge.
 Listens to the configured MQTT topics and publishes accordingly.
-Hint: This is what you give people
+Hint: Run `pyinstaller --onefile client.py` on this to make an exe

+To change behavior, edit the `sample_on_mqtt` and `sample_on_osc` functions.

 ### Client Requirements: